 - 1. All MSP Aviation Command Flight Paramedics in Flight Crew Status will receive \$5,500 additional compensation in the form of flight pay. - 2.
-All MSP Aviation Command Rescue Technicians (who are certified as intermediate Emergency Medical Technicians or the equivalent) in Flight Crew Status will receive \$2,500 additional compensation in the form of flight pay. - 3.
+All MSP Aviation Command Rescue Technicians (who are licensed as Advanced Life Support Providers) in Flight Crew Status will receive \$2,500 additional compensation in the form of flight pay. - 3.
 All MSP Aviation Command Trauma Technicians (who are certified as basic Emergency Medical Technicians or the equivalent) in Flight Crew Status will receive \$1,500 additional compensation in the form of flight pay. - 4.
 All MSP Aviation Command Sworn Pilots in Flight Crew Status will receive \$5,500 additional compensation in the form of flight pay.